The AI thinking partner for the texts you almost did not send.

 -

-03 / The agent in your councilMeet the Catchup scout.
+03 / The agent in your councilMeet the Catchup scout lens.

 Catchup scout

-The Catchup scout is the sub-agent assigned to the Relationships bucket.
-It owns the names you forget, the messages you mean to send, the date nights you keep meaning to book, and the friend who has gone quiet.
-It coordinates with your other agents so launch week at work does not silently kill three friendships, and a hard week health-wise does not orphan your partner.
+The Catchup scout is the advisor lens assigned to the Relationships bucket.
+It carries the voices that argue about loyalty, honesty, restraint, and warmth at the moments that decide who stays close.
+It coordinates with your other lenses so a launch week at work does not silently orphan three friendships, and a hard week health-wise does not become a hard week for the people who love you.
 Read more on the Catchup scout page.

 04 / Pick your role modelsYour council, not ours.

 Most relationship apps hand you stock advice that sounds like a magazine. heylife flips that.
 Your council for Relationships might be the friend who is genuinely good at being a friend, a writer like Esther Perel on partnership, a grandparent whose letters you saved, and the person in your life whose marriage you actually admire.
-We frame the catch-up message, the date-night cadence, and the hard conversation the way they would.
+We channel their lens into the voices that show up at each relationship moment.
 You pick them, you can swap them, and we cite real source material rather than putting words in anyone's mouth.

 - Notion.
-Holds your private people log: who matters, last context, what you promised.
+Read-only access to your private people log, so the panel remembers who you care about and what you promised.

 heylife is in private beta; integrations roll out as we open access.